 - 1. Discuss with the CI their learning styles and preference for constructive feedback - 2.
 Discuss with the CI their personal goals while on the clinical education experience - 3.
 Create weekly goals to assist in progression of their performance with guidance from their CI - 4.
 Accept and seek out constructive feedback from the CI and make appropriate changes in response to the information - 5.
-Offer feedback to CI on how the experience is progressing and offer ideas as to what would assist in the optimal learning experience for you - 6.
-Completed midterm and final self-assessment grading assessment tool (ex.
+Offer feedback to CI on how the experience is progressing and offer ideas as to what would assist in the optimal learning experience for you

+- 6. Completed midterm and final self-assessment grading assessment tool (ex.
 PTA CPI), including signatures, according to instructions - 7.
 Complete an in-service/presentation (if noted in your syllabus and/or required by your site) on a topic appropriate for the setting in which you are completing your experience and approved by your CI - 8.
-Prepare daily and/or nightly for your patients - 9.
+Prepare daily and/or nightly for your patients (full-time clinical experiences).
+Prepare weekly for your patients (part-time clinical experience) - 9.
 Complete assignments as requested by your CI - 10.
 Bring any concerns to the attention of your CI and/or SCCE and to the DCE as appropriate in a timely manner